SolCharms/xAndria/README.md

 ### Decentralized Educational Information and Tooling - DeEdIT - codenamed and marketed as "xAndria".

 This README is intended to cater to experienced developers with a focus on protocol level program interactions.
-To simply use the protocol as an end-user, visit https://xandriaonchain.vercel.app/forum where you will be greeted with nice graphical interfaces and buttons which do things.
+As the front end application is still under construction, end users will have to wait until it is completed to try our product.

 ## Deployments